-Today is World Elephant Appreciation Day, so we take a look at the lessons we can learn about relationships from the complex sets of social skills in elephants.
+Today is National Elephant Appreciation Day, so we take a look at the lessons we can learn about relationships from the complex sets of social skills in elephants.

 Show your emotions- Elephants show humour, co-operation, self-awareness and playfulness.
 There is nothing wrong with being emotionally honest with your partner- in fact it brings you closer together as you can be vulnerable together.